susokary/s6yExifDataManagerPlugin/readme.md

 ## Description

 A symfony plugin dedicated to the management of Exif data from JPEG/TIFF image files.
+It was developed under the 1.4 version of symfony, and may require some adjustments in order to work with other versions.

 ## Installation